 In the Data panel, click Expand data panel for tools and details, .
 If no column was selected, you will see the Data table view and can click Source view directly.
 If a column was selected, first click Go to data table view.

-Click on a node (1) to view more information about that node in the fields below.
-If the settings for the node can be changed, click on the settings icon under the node to edit the node (2).
-See Editing a data connection and Editing column matching or other settings for added rows for more information.
+2. If the settings for the node can be changed, click on the settings icon under the node to edit the node.
+See Editing a data connection, Editing column matching or other settings for added rows and Editing settings for added columns for more information.

-The field at the bottom left shows the list of step groups on the currently selected node (6), and, when applicable, provides an entry point for replacing a data source or for removing previously added operations.
+6. The field at the bottom left shows the list of step groups on the currently selected node, and, when applicable, provides an entry point for replacing a data source or for removing previously added operations.
 If there is an issue with an operation, you will be informed about this using icons and tooltips.